tambetm/simple_dqn/README.md

 ### Training

-To run training for Pong:
+To run training for Breakout:
 ```
-./train.sh roms/pong.bin
+./train.sh roms/breakout.bin
 ```
 There are plethora of options, just run `./train.sh --help` to see them.
 While training, the network weights are saved to `snapshots` folder after each epoch.
 Name of the file is `<game>_<epoch_nr>.pkl`.
 Training statistics are saved to `results/<game>.csv`, see below how to produce plots from it.